Northeast blackout of 2003: Restoration of service

 Con Edison retracted its claim that New York City would have power by 1 a.m.
 That night some areas of Manhattan regained power at approximately 5 a.m.
 (August 15), the New York City borough of Staten Island regained power around 3 a.m. on August 15, and Niagara Mohawk predicted that the Niagara Falls area would have to wait until 8 a.m.
 In the New York City borough of Brooklyn power was not fully restored until around sunset on August 15.

 By early evening of August 15, two airports, Cleveland Hopkins International Airport and Toronto Pearson International Airport, were back in service.

 Half of the affected part of Ontario had power by the morning of August 15, though even in areas where it had come back online, some services were still disrupted or running at lower levels.
 The last areas to regain power were usually suffering from trouble at local electrical substations that was not directly related to the blackout itself.

 By August 16, power was fully restored in New York and Toronto.
 Toronto's subway and streetcars remained out of service until August 18 to prevent the possibility of equipment being stuck in awkward locations if the power was interrupted again.
 Power had been mostly restored in Ottawa, though authorities warned of possible additional disruptions and advised conservation as power continued to be restored to other areas.
 Ontarians were asked to reduce their electricity use by 50% until all generating stations could be brought back on line.
 Four remained out of service on the 19th.
-Illuminated billboards were largely dormant for the week following the blackout, and many stores had only a portion of their lights on.
+Illuminated billboards were largely dormant for the week following the blackout, and multiple stores had only a portion of their lights on.

 Preparations against the possible disruptions threatened by the Year 2000 problem have been credited for the installation of new electrical equipment and systems which allowed for a relatively rapid restoration of power in some areas.

 Media coverage and official reports

 In the United States and Canada, the regional blackout dominated news broadcasts and news headlines beginning August 15.
 U.S. and Canadian television networks pre-empted normal programming in favor of full-time, advertising-free coverage of the unfolding story.
-Once terrorism had been conclusively ruled out as a cause, many stations switched back to normal programming following an 8:30 p.m.
+Once terrorism had been conclusively ruled out as a cause, multiple stations switched back to normal programming following an 8:30 p.m.
 EDT address by President George W. Bush.
 National news stations, such as the CBC and CNN, continued to cover the story by inviting politicians and electrical experts to discuss the situation and suggest ways to prevent blackouts.
 Internationally, coverage of the story focused on the development of the situation in the New York City metropolitan area.